Dana Tai Soon Burgess Dance Company presents

 About the Artists

 Now in its 32nd season, Dana Tai Soon Burgess Dance Company (DTSBDC) creates and performs contemporary dance works to celebrate the indomitable American spirit.
 DTSBDC performances uplift, inspire and bring insights to seasoned dance lovers and new audiences alike.
 The Company is a leader in the national movement to collaborate with and perform at visual arts museums, as well as theaters.
 In 2016, DTSBDC was named the Smithsonian Institution’s first-ever resident dance company.
 Last year the company began a series of new residencies including a yearlong “social impact” residency at the Kennedy Center for the Performing Arts.
 The Company has a long history of artistic collaborations and partnerships with other organizations including: NASA, the U.S. State Department, the Mayor’s Office of Asian Pacific Islander Americans, the DC Commission on the Arts and Humanities, and more.
-DTSBDC has been presented at the NYU Skirball Center for the Performing Arts, The Sylvia and Danny Kaye Playhouse, Arena Stage, National Gallery of Art, the Noguchi Museum, the United Nations, La MaMa, the Asia Society, the Korean Cultural Center, as well as at the White House at the invitation of President and First Lady Michelle Obama.
+DTSBDC has been presented at the NYU Skirball Center for the Performing Arts, The Sylvia and Danny Kaye Playhouse, Arena Stage, National Gallery of Art, the Noguchi Museum, the United Nations, La MaMa, the Asia Society, the Korean Cultural Center, as well as at the White House at the invitation of President Barack Obama and First Lady Michelle Obama.
 As a U.S. State Department cultural envoy, DTSBDC has toured extensively internationally, to 5 continents and over 30 countries.
 For more information about DTSBDC visit www.dtsbdc.org.

-This project was supported by the DC Commission on the Arts and Humanities.
+This project is supported by a grant from the DC Commission on the Arts and Humanities.